-Category Risk Detail Mitigation Measure/Comments Personnel Management Loss of key management personnel can impact on the Group's strategic and operational functionality.
+Category Risk Detail Mitigation Measure/Comments Operational Project Execution The inability to develop near- and longer- term capital projects will impact on the Group's strategic objectives and affect its ability to meet growth and production objectives.
+The Group will review its project portfolio on a regular basis and utilises relevant data, such as code compliant Mineral Reserve and Mineral Resource estimates, to guide development priorities.
+A balanced portfolio will reduce risks associated with a specific project or commodity.
+The Group will also make use of experienced contract and consultant personnel with relevant experience in project execution.
+Personnel Management Loss of key management personnel can impact on the Group's strategic and operational functionality.
 The Group seeks to provide competitive salary arrangements to attract and retain the services of these personnel members.
 Skills Availability Skills shortages have been a feature of exploration across the board.
 The inability to attract suitably skilled individuals in the vicinity of the Group's operations can impact on the quality and efficiency of the work performed.
 Management has implemented retention strategies, including competitive compensation packages, as and when required.
 The Group also makes use of experienced contract and consultant personnel with relevant experience in project execution.
 Health and Safety The mining and resource processing sectors are inherently hazardous.
 Failure to adopt high levels of safety management can result in a number of negative outcomes, including bodily harm to employees and contractors, and damage to the Group's reputation.
 The Group takes the health and safety of all those who work for and with the Group very seriously.
 Measures are based on the principles outlined in the Prospectors and Developers of Canada's e3 program.
 Environmental Remediation Unforeseen environmental degradation resulting from the Group's operational activities may result in liability and/or the requirement to undertake extensive remedial clean up actions.
 All operational models take environmental responsibilities into account.
 Third parties are contracted as required to identify environmental risks and mitigation measures.
-Environmental Impact studies are ongoing.
+Environmental Impact studies are ongoing, in line with the world-class South African environmental regulations.
 External Political, Legal and Regulatory Development The Group may be affected by political or regulatory developments in the countries and jurisdictions in which it operates, including changes to fiscal and other regulatory measures.
 The Group focuses on project development in stable, mining-friendly countries, and liaises with governments on aspects of its operations on a regular basis.
 The Group monitors the political landscape to keep abreast of likely changes in regulatory policies, and adjusts its asset mix accordingly.
 Community Relations Disputes regarding land claims, objections to mining may arise with local communities, causing disruption to projects or operations.
-The Group is committed to the establishment of close working relationships with communities in the areas in which it operates.
-The Group consults with local stakeholders, identifying them prior to the onset of activities.
-The Group will work with stakeholders to define the way in which the Group's operations will positively impact local communities.
-The Group engages experienced personnel to assist with local community relations.
-Global pandemic Prevents progress of the mining right application The Group has and will work with the DMRE in establishing extensions for required documentation.
+The Group is committed to the establishment of Global pandemic Prevents progress of the mining right application.
+The Group has and will work with the DMRE in establishing extensions for required documentation.

-John Zorbas

-Chief Executive Officer 30 September 2020

-URU Metals Limited

-Directors' Report

-For the Year Ended 31 March 2020
+John Zorbas Chief Executive Officer 30 September 2021 URU Metals Limited Directors' Report For the Year Ended 31 March 2021

-The Directors present their report and the audited consolidated financial statements for the year ended 31 March 2020.
+The Directors present their report and the audited consolidated financial statements for the year ended 31 March 2021.